-This programme is offered to prospective students who at the time of application are at least 18 years of age, henceforth referred to as 18+ students.
+This study programme is offered to prospective students who at the time of application are at least 18 years of age, henceforth referred to as 18+ students.

-This programme is also offered to applicants who are 23 years old or will turn 23 by the time they finish the course are considered as adult learners.
+Applicants who are 23 years old or will turn 23 by the time they finish the course are considered as adult learners.

 18+ students and adult learners may choose either one or the other of the following course options:

-c.
 Option C: My Choice Study Programme allows learners to take up to a maximum of four subjects of their choice.